 Image caption.
 The current condition of the root ball.

-I used the Professional Mix for this Japanese elm but I would now like to change over to a mix of Akadama and Pumice as I believe the growing will be superior.
+I used the Professional Mix for this Japanese elm but I would now like to change over to a mix of Akadama and Pumice as I believe the growth will be superior.
 This will also afford me an opportunity to work on the surface roots.

 Image caption.
 The old media removed and the roots trimmed.